walker84837/ciphercanvas-rs/README.md

 ## License

-This project is licensed under the GNU General Public License version 3.0 (GPLv3).
-The full version of the license is [here](LICENSE.md).
-You can obtain a copy [here](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the [GNU General Public License version 3.0](LICENSE.md).